Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Cooling optimization

-\emph{Cooling optimization.---} As mentioned above, the second term in Eq.~\eqref{eq:n_c}, i.e., $n_c^{(0)}$, can be optimized via nonlinear effect of YIG for mechanical cooling.
-For comparison, we first consider the case without the squeezing effect where $\bar{n}_\beta = \bar{n}_b$, $\Delta_{B} = \Delta_{b}'$, and $m=0$.
-Based on the susceptibilities \eqref{eq:susce}, it becomes
+As mentioned above, by utilizing the Kerr-nonlinear effect in YIG, the second term in Eq.~\eqref{eq:n_c} or \eqref{eq:n_c approx}, i.e., $n_c^{(0)}$, is a key component to optimize the center-of-mass cooling.
+For comparison, we first consider the case without the nonlinear effect where $\bar{n}_\beta = \bar{n}_b$, $\Delta_{B} = \Delta_{b}'$, and $m=0$.
+Based on the susceptibilities \eqref{eq:susce}, the second term in Eq.~\eqref{eq:n_c approx} becomes